chbauman/play-along-react/play-along/README.md

 ### `npm run deploy`

 Publishes the app through Github pages.
-Note that `npm build` needs to be run first.
+Note that `npm run build` needs to be run first.